 1. Chicken Fencing – Chicken Wire

-You may look at chicken wire and think, hmm, that’s a little flimsy-looking.
-But the sturdiness of your fencing has a lot more to do with the frame you use, rather than the fencing itself.
+You may look at the chicken wire and think, hmm, that’s a little flimsy-looking.
+But the sturdiness of your fencing has a lot more to do with the frame you use rather than the fencing itself.

 The price point for this classic chicken fence has been, and probably always will be, quite reasonable.